nicolasbuen/nicolasbuen/README.md

 ### About me:

-- 🖐 I'm 23 years old and living in Santa Cruz do Sul, Brasil <br />
+- 🖐 I'm 24 years old and living in Santa Cruz do Sul, Brasil <br />
-- 👔 I work on the TruePay risk team as a data scientist
+- 👔 I work on the Tino risk&pricing team as a data scientist
-- 📚 Business Administration student at the University of Santa Cruz do Sul/BR.
+- 📚 Business Administration bachelor for the University of Santa Cruz do Sul/BR.
 - 🌎 I also made part of an exchange program between Unisc and Concordia University of Edmonton/CA (Business Statistics and Data Management classes).

 - 📖 I recently finished this courses: <br />